-20/056 –

 20/050 – Fencing – Broome Lane – One quote has been received – awaiting second quote.

 Mound – Asset Management – Clerk to provide Cllr Needham with information and discuss the situation.
+Thought weak roof, and resolved thought to be CBC responsibility to fix due to them being landlords

 20/078 – Cllr Axon visited the school to discuss social distancing on the Weavers Wynd Path.
 Cllr Shivers said that parents continue to block the path for other residents.
-Cllr Axon will re-visit the school to inform them of the problems.l
+Cllr Axon will re-visit the school to inform them of the problems.
+Thought not as bad recently, parents hanging around gates the problem.
+Resolved to keep an eye on situation.

+20/087 – Cllr.
+Malpus reminded all there is a 3 minute limit on speaking in standing orders and requested appropriate brevity of comments

+20/088 Cllr.
+Malpus has been checking, Cllr.
+Nelson says she’s seen children squeezing through a gap in the fence.
+Resolved – RJ to ask Charlie (maintenance) to endeavor to close gap

+20/086 – not a full response yet

+Bike racks – resolved - Cllr.
+Cannon will get a picture to be forwarded to Paul Gilbert of a good location at the pavilion for bike racks.
+Paul will then convene a meeting.

+Lilac Way – tree complaint – resident has been contacted

+TPOs – to be discussed further later under trees in agenda

+Fogging machine – resolved, no desire, not progressing

+20/103 – discussion regards dog bins, Cllr Shivers requested it added to next agenda for further discussion and decisions.

 20/112 Matters arising from the Police